+Kalanchoes are popular succulent houseplants with long-lasting blooms.
 If you want a succulent houseplant that blooms, well then, let me introduce you to the Kalanchoe blossfeldiana.
 Perhaps you’ve seen one but never brought it home.
 I want to encourage you to do that because they’re easy to grow and are in bloom for quite a long time.
-Caring for flowering kalanchoes is no trouble at all but there are a few things you need to know.
+Here’s how to care for flowering kalanchoes & get them to bloom again.

-They’re grown in a wide range of colors; most of them vibrant hues like yellow, pink, magenta, orange and red.
+They’re grown in a wide range of colors; most of them are vibrant hues like yellow, pink, magenta, orange, and red.
 No shrinking violets here!
 Around the holidays you can more readily find them in white.
 The foliage makes a statement too because it’s glossy green and the leaves are quite large.

 Kalanchoes sold in 6″ grow pots usually grow to 12″ tall.
-They’re also sold in 4″ pots as well as in 2″ pots to go into dish gardens.
+They’re also sold in 4″ pots as well as in 2″ pots to go into Dish Gardens.

 4″ Kalanchoes sitting on a bench in the grower’s greenhouse.
 You can see how glossy & large the foliage is.

-Water yours well, let it all drain out & then water again when dry.
+Water yours well, let it all drain out and then water again when dry.
 That might mean you water yours every 2 weeks.
-The frequency will vary depending on your temps, light situation & the size pot your kalanchoes are in.
+The frequency will vary depending on your temps, light situation, and the size pot your Kalanchoes are in.

 I water mine a bit more often when it’s flowering.
 They don’t need to be misted or sprayed but if yours is really dirty, give it a good hose off once a year.